alexandermishin13/bh1750-control/README.md

 make
 sudo make install
 ```
-If You want to control the `bh1750` sensor by daemon You may need to add to
+If You want to control the `bh1750` sensor by daemon You may need to add
-`/etc/rc.conf` following line:
+ following lines to `/etc/rc.conf`:
 ```
 bh1750_daemon_enable="YES"
 bh1750_daemon_number="0" # Sensor number in sysctl